-Anthony Horowitz in Conversation with Sinéad Crowley
+Anthony Horowitz in Conversation with Sinéad Crowley (Booked Out)

 Bestselling English author Anthony Horowitz will be in conversation with author and RTE correspondent Sinéad Crowley in Dublin City Library & Archive, Pearse St on Thursday 14th September at 7pm.
 He will read from, and chat about his latest novel The Word is Murder, which is the first of a brilliant new detective series set in London featuring Detective Michael Hawthorne.

 This is a free event but booking is essential

 Anthony Horowitz is one of the most prolific and successful writers working in the UK, juggling writing books, TV series, films, plays and journalism.

 He has written over 40 books including the bestselling teen spy series Alex Rider, which he adapted into a movie that was released worldwide in 2006.
 Anthony is also an acclaimed writer for adults and was commissioned by the Conan Doyle Estate and Orion Books to write two new Sherlock Holmes novels – The House of Silk and Moriarty.
 He was commissioned by the Ian Fleming Estate to write the James Bond novel Trigger Mortis.
 His most recent stand-alone novel, Magpie Murders, was a Top Five Sunday Times bestseller.

 Anthony is responsible for creating and writing some of the UK’s most beloved and successful television series, producing the first seven episodes (and the title) of Midsomer Murders.
 He is the writer and creator of award-winning drama series Foyle’s War, which was the Winner of the Lew Grade Audience award for BAFTA.
 DCS Foyle was voted the nation’s favourite detective in 2011.

 Anthony was awarded an OBE for his services to literature in January 2014.